abargher/rustyboy/notes/how-gb-works.md

 is more complicated, and truly uncessary for this project.
 Perhaps we can revisit this method in an emulator for a more complicated system or one designed to run on lower-power hardware (e.g., writing a GB emulator for a DS or 3DS).
+For now, we will only focus on the simple interpreter method.

+However, there are optimizations we can begin to think about for this method.
+For reused code paths (loops), we can store information about the decoded instructions rather than decoding every instructions from scratch every time.

 # How does the GameBoy system architecture work?